jadesjar/game_of_life/README.md

 step, and compare the output of your implementation against the output state in the data file.

+## Game Rules

 Conway's Game of Life is a Cellular Automata.
-It's a function that operates on a grid of "living" or "dead" cells (in the case of this repo, 1 is alive, and 0 is dead), and in each step of the function some cells will either live, or die.
+It's a function that operates on a grid of "living" and "dead" cells (in the case of this repo, 1 is alive, and 0 is dead), and in each step of the function some cells will either live, or die.